Here’s an excerpt from an interview I did some time ago that never in fact appeared anywhere. Scroll through to check out my answers.

 Jakie trudności napotkałaś po przeprowadzce do Polski, oczywiście poza barierą językową?

-Back then when I first moved to Poland, one of my biggest difficulties besides the language barrier was the almost complete lack of contact with my family and friends in the US.
+Back then when I first moved to Poland, one of my biggest difficulties besides the language was the almost complete lack of contact with my family and friends in the US.
 It’s a different world now with Facebook, FaceTime, Skype and all that.

 Next was the continuous stream of people telling me what I could and couldn’t do.
 I was not accustomed to that.
 I had a neighbor inform me that I kept too late hours for a young lady.
 I had a co-worker at school inform me that my nail polish was inappropriate, metallic royal blue.
 I could go on and on with how other adults felt they had the right, if not duty, to sort me out.
 I reminded each and every one of them that I was an adult just as they were and that I already had a mother, thank you very much.

-Just some information here, after living in the States together, Misiu and I decided to get married.
+To keep you in the picture as the interview goes on, after living in the States together, Misiu and I decided to get married.
 It appeared that the red tape was easier to get through in Poland so we came here to seal the deal.
 In the meantime, I got a job in Poland in an American company.
 Another difficulty I had was with the atmosphere at my office.
 However, I think it had more to do with my bosses than with Poland.
 (Like total disgusting jokes about our sexy secretary itp.)

 Co wiedziałaś o Polsce zanim jeszcze tu przyjechałaś?
 Czy wizja tego kraju zmieniła się po 5 latach?